prasadus92/face-recognition/README.md

 FaceRecognition
 ===============

-A java application for face recognition under expressions, occlusions and pose variations.
+Brief: A java application for face recognition under expressions, occlusions and pose variations.

+Description:

+-> We have developed this prototype model with the goal of improving recognition accuracy and reliability under

+   uncooperative scenarios like expressions, occlusions ( obstacles like spectacles ) and pose variations ( <60deg).

+-> The project is tested with Bosphorous Database ( http://bosphorus.ee.boun.edu.tr/default.aspx ).

 ********************************************Steps to execute the project:*************************************************

-1. Make sure that JDK is installed in the system.
+1. Make sure that JDK is installed in the system ( JDK latest version ).

 2. Check for NetBeans, if not installed, please install the same.